 “You deserve so much more than I can give you in this lifetime, but I promise you that I will not stop trying till my last breath.
 And if we are lucky to have another lifetime together, you can bet the hustle will continue in that lifetime too.”
 He breathed, reaching into his pocket for a handkerchief.

 She allowed herself a small smile, tears running down either side of her upturned lips.
 “Ose, hustler of laive.”
 She let out, her voice hoarse.

 “You know how we roll.”
-He responded with a light chuckle, as he wiped her tears with his fingers.
+He responded with a light chuckle, as he wiped her tears.

 She looked up at him.
 “I love you Oritsetimeyin.”